 The Company recognizes revenue from its wholly-owned subsidiary, Mountain Financial, Inc., as follows: commission income (and fees in lieu of commissions) is recorded as of the effective date of insurance coverage or the billing date, whichever is later.
 Commissions on premiums billed and collected directly by insurance companies are recorded as revenue when received which, in many cases, is the Company's first notification of amounts earned due to the lack of policy and renewal information.
 Contingent commissions are recorded as revenue when received.
 Contingent commissions are commissions paid by insurance underwriters and are based on the estimated profit and/or overall volume of business placed with the underwriter.
-The data necessary for the calculation of contingent commissions cannot be reasonably obtained prior to the receipt of the commission which, in many cases, is the Company's first notification history with customers, historical experience and other information, which is periodically evaluated and adjusted as deemed necessary.
-In the opinion of management, no reserve was deemed necessary for policy cancellations at November 3, 2018 or November 4, 2017.
+The data necessary for the calculation of contingent commissions cannot be reasonably obtained prior to the receipt of the commission which, in many cases, is the Company's first notification of amounts earned.
+The Company provides appropriate reserves for policy cancellations based on numerous factors, including past transaction history with customers, historical experience and other information, which is periodically evaluated and adjusted as deemed necessary.
+In the opinion of management, no reserve was deemed necessary for policy cancellations at November 2, 2019 or November 3, 2018.